 “I was standing in the magazine aisle at Tower records, looking at a guitar ad.
 I knew then I had to play guitar.
 That was going to be my thing.”

 He was right.

 Stachela, an accomplished slide guitar player, has recorded with Grammy Award winning producer Eddie Kramer (Jimi Hendrix, Led Zeppelin), and he has warmed up stages for guitar legends like Dickey Betts, Robert Randolph, Robbie Krieger, Mike Campbell, and Robben Ford.
-But now, with the release of his sophomore EP – SIDE ONE, Stachela is creating a legacy all his own.
+But now, with the release of two EPs, Stachela is creating a legacy all his own.

 Making music, for Stachela, is a calling that began with his connection to the blues.

-“The blues to me was a feeling.
+“The blues to me has always been about the feeling.
 And that’s what I loved about it.
-Some people think the blues are sad, but for me that music is absolute calmness and contentment.
-I learned later on in life there’s a difference between blues and depression.
-They’re not the same thing.
+Some people think the blues are sad, but for me it’s the release of emotion into musical expression.
 The blues is honest.
 It’s life.
 It’s so real.
 There’s so much feeling.
-And to me that was a lot like contentment, to listen to that kind of music.”
+There is comfort in knowing that others have the same pain.
+We’re all in it together.”

 In 2017, when Duane Betts finished his tour duty with Dawes, the time was right to start a new band.